18430349/Software-Development-University-progress-outcome/README.md

 # Software-Development-University-progress-outcome

 This is a coursework for python programming in my Second year and it was really fun one!
+We have been given a table with progess outcomes of different combination scores at pass, defer and fail levels for a particular module along with some multiple outcomes, validations requirements and other components to make the software interactive.

 The code available- w1840439.py